unixsurfer/haproxystats/README.rst

 that directory and only when data from all haproxy processes are successfully retrieved they are moved to **dst-dir**.
-Make sure **dst-dir** and **tmp-dst-dir** are on the same file system, so the move of the directories become a rename which is an atomic and very fast operation.
+Make sure **dst-dir** and **tmp-dst-dir** are on the same file system, so the move of the directories become a rename which is a quick and atomic operation.

 * **workers**  Defaults to **8**